 Apprenticeship & Craft Training

-ABC Chesapeake Shores provides both formal apprenticeship and craft training programs that are registered with the Department of Labor, Licensing, and Regulation (DLLR), the National Center for Construction Education and Research (NCCER), and Maryland Apprenticeship and Training Council (MATC).
-These programs meet all federal and state requirements for formal apprenticeship and prevailing wage work including employer-sponsored classroom instruction and on-the-job training.
-Upon successful completion, apprentices are recognized at the journey-worker level in their trade and are awarded their Maryland DLLR certificate of completion.
+ABC Chesapeake Shores provides both craft training and apprenticeship programs.
+The apprenticeship program is registered with the Department of Labor, Licensing, and Regulation (DLLR), Maryland Apprenticeship and Training Council (MATC), and the National Center for Construction Education and Research (NCCER).
+The program meets all federal and state requirements for registered apprenticeship and prevailing wage work including classroom instruction and employer-sponsored on-the-job training (OJT).
+Upon successful completion, apprentices are recognized at the journey-worker level in their trade and are awarded their DLLR/MATC certificate of completion/

 It is important to note that ABC Chesapeake Shores does not place you with a job nor do we assist in the hiring process.
 Potential apprentices find employment in their trade, then register with the ABC Chesapeake Shores' classroom training program.